iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 **References:**

 Lipschitz gradient characterize change of the objective value of the functions with the norm for the gradient, and smoothness of a function, which is important for the convergence behaviors of fixed gradient method.
 One of the major source for this file will be coming from the UCLA class lecture slides, linked [here](http://www.seas.ucla.edu/~vandenbe/236C/lectures/gradient.pdf#page14).
 The references of this slide will also be acknowledged and cited.
 There is another paper talking about the Lipchitz Gradient and it's relations to strong convexity: [here](https://arxiv.org/abs/1803.06573).
 Finally, one of the ultimate reference we should use is Beck's \<First Order Methods in Optimizations\>, where it has detailed proofs and overview for characterizations of strong smoothness for functions.
-Finally, *Dimitri's AMATH 516* has Excercise 3.12 that covers the additional properties and equivalences for the Strong Smoothness Properties.
+Finally, *Dimitri's AMATH 516* has Exercise 3.12 that covers the additional properties and equivalences for the Strong Smoothness Properties.

 **Globally Lipchitz gradient**: